PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Add-to-homescreen-not-the-answer.markdown

 I want to see something much more fundamental.
 The web offers something far richer: it encourages lightweight usage with no required installation and interaction with on-demand permissions.
 I never want to see an install button or the requirement to understand all the potential permissions requried before trying the app.
 The system should understand that I am using an app and how frequently that I use it and it should then automatically integrate with the launch points in the OS.

+I don't have the answer at the moment.
 Products like [Aviate](http://getaviate.com/) are starting to move to this model.
 I could have sworn that Firefox OS was doing something similar to this as one facet of their system.

 I am goung to write a follow up post about abuse of the "Add to Homescreen" which is an area entirely.